-Volunteer Management and Donations is the capability to effectively coordinate the use of volunteers and donations in support of domestic incident management.
+Volunteer Management and Donations is the capability to effectively coordinate the use of volunteers and donations in support of incident management.

-Volunteers and donations within the Bay Area are organized and managed in coordination with CalVolunteers when necessary, through an emergency or disaster based upon pre-designated plans, procedures and systems ensuring that the positive effect of using volunteers and donations is maximized to augment disaster operations.
+Volunteers and donations within the Bay Area are organized and managed in coordination with CalVolunteers when necessary, throughout an emergency or disaster based upon pre-designated plans, procedures and systems ensuring that the positive effect of using volunteers and donations is maximized to augment disaster operations.

-PLANNING 6.6-P1 Update, as needed, the Regional Catastrophic Donations Management Plan.
+PLANNING G 6.6-P1 Update, as needed, the Regional Catastrophic Donations Management Plan.
 6.6-P2 Develop plans and procedures to improve local government and volunteer organizations' ability to recruit, screen, credential and manage both preaffiliated and spontaneous volunteers.
 ORGANIZ ATION 6.6-01 Provide standardized outreach to local jurisdictions in multiple languages, increasing the ability to effectively utilize all volunteers as necessary.
-EQUIPME EQUIPMENT 6.6-E1 Acquire and sustain volunteer management tracking systems that are interoperable across the Bay Area.
+EQUIPME NT 6.6-E1 Acquire and sustain volunteer management tracking systems that are interoperable across the Bay Area.
 Ensure systems can manage spontaneous volunteers as well as on-call volunteers that can support a variety of capability and mission needs during and after a disaster.

-TRAINING 6.6-T1 Provide training on the implementation of the Regional Catastrophic Donations Management Plan.
+TRAINING TRAINING 6.6-T1 Provide training on the implementation of the Regional Catastrophic Donations Management Plan.

 6.6-T2 Develop just-in-time training program for volunteers to perform required tasks.
-EXERCISES 6.6-Ex1 Conduct exercises on the implementation of the Regional Catastrophic Donations Management Plan.
+EXERCISI ES 6.6-Ex1 Conduct exercises on the implementation of the Regional Catastrophic Donations Management Plan.

 GOAL 7 Mission National Target State

 Area(s) Priorities Capabilities Strategy

-ENHANCE RECOVERY Recovery N/A Structural Damage
+ENHANCE RECOVERY Recovery N/A Structural Damage Goal 7:

-CAPABILITIES Assessment
+CAPABILITIES Assessment Enhance

+Recovery

-Economic and
+Economic and Capabilities

 Community Recovery

 Environmental Health

 Restoration of Lifelines